-Like in SQL injection, XPath injection attacks occur when a website constructs an XPath query for XML data from user-supplied information.
-Thus, the issues that occur when using XML to store data are quite similar to those faces with SQL.
+Like SQL injection, XPath injection attacks occur when a website constructs an XPath query for XML data from user-supplied information.
+Thus, the issues when using XML to store data are quite similar to those with SQL.

 XPath injection is a type of attack where malicious user input can be used to grant unauthorized access or reveal sensitive information such as XML document structure and content.
 This style of attack is carried out by making the user’s input be used in the construction of the query string.
 Unlike SQL attacks which depend on the SQL dialect used by the target database, XPath injection attacks are much more adaptable and ubiquitous.